 Personal income tax is currently 15%, including income from employment, self-employment and other income being consolidated.
 In-kind benefits, capital gains, private business income and income from property rentals are also taxed at 15%.

 Capital gains on the sale of real estate are generally taxed at 15%.
-The taxable amount must be reduced by a percentage in each year counted from the year of acquisition, being exempt from the tax the gains by alienation of residential properties that have been held in property for 5 years, being 15 years for another type of real estate.
+The taxable amount must be reduced by a percentage in each year counted from the year of acquisition, being exempt from the tax the gains by the alienation of residential properties that have been held in a property for 5 years, being 15 years for another type of real estate.
 Rental income is taxed as income from the self-employment activity, some costs related to the activity are deductible

 Dividends and interest are also taxable.

 In certain circumstances, the loss of capital resulting from the activity in the exchange market of the two previous years may be extended.

 If the health insurance contribution does not reach HUF 450,000 (≈EUR 1450) per fiscal year, 14% of the income from capital gains will be taxed up to this amount.
 In addition, interest income is subject to a 6% health tax.

 Under certain circumstances, capital gains from the so-called permanent investment account may be exempt from taxation.